 Purpose and Reasons:

 The primary purpose of our website is to inform players, both new and experienced, about the League of Legends lore, the central gameplay premise, as well as more advanced gameplay mechanics.
 The secondary purpose is to attract new players to League of Legends, and grow its community.
 A colorful presentation, combined with enthusiastically written articles on various player units and gameplay, should help to spark the interest of new visitors.
-We want a place where all manner of League fans, old and new, can come to find information about their favorite video game,
+We want a place where all manner of League fans, old and new, can come to find information about their favorite video game

 In addition, the site will also include reference materials, as well as up to date news about new Champions, customization options, sales, the League of Legends Championship Series (LCS), and game patch notes.
 It should also provide users with a bit of entertainment; a page with some fun gameplay videos from Youtube, and possibly from us, will give visitors something to sit back and enjoy.
 Finally, we want to provide the community with a simple way to calculate damage dealt via a sophisticated online calculator which we will design and code ourselves.